Table of contents

 Sometimes we learn random movements that are not part of the belt movements.
 Those, usually, have no name.
 They don’t have a name because they were not part of the listed movements when judo was initially created.
 Knowing this list never gets updated.

-Most of those movements when on the ground, can be categorized/named as entries (‘entrées’ in French), and if the ground movement starts with opponent on all fours or on belly, then we can also call those a reversement (‘retournement’ in French or ‘gaeshi’ in Japanese).
-Those movements with no name start in a certain position to move the opponent into a named ground technique.
+Most of those movements when on the ground, can be categorized/named as entries (Entrées in French), and if the ground movement starts with opponent on all fours or on belly, then we can more specifically call those a reversement (Retournement in French).
+Those movements with no name start in a certain position to move the opponent into a named Osaekomi.

 When passing a belt we sometimes need to demonstrate such an entry movement that ends in a specific ground technique associated with the belt.
 The entry movement you can choose yourself based on your affinities.

-I think, most of those movements when standing, are counter techniques (‘kaeshi’ in japanese), or combination techniques (‘renraku’ in Japanese).
+When standing, most of those movements are counter techniques (Kaeshi in Japanese), or combination techniques (Renraku in Japanese).

 Counter techniques are used to counter an opponent’s attack by evading his technique and moving into a position to perform a named technique.

 A combination technique combines multiple named techniques together.
-Whereby the first one is used to destabilize opponent into a position where momentum allows the second one to succeed.
+Whereby the first one is used to destabilize Uke into a position where momentum allows the second one to succeed.

 Nage Waza